Last updated on October 31st, 2024 at 02:25 pm

 You will work with the mortgage originator or loan officer

 The mortgage broker has a front person called a loan officer or “originator”.
 This person usually works on a commission basis.
 The good thing is that they will try their best to help you get that loan.
-What differentiates a mortgage broker from a bank or credit union is that they have those multiple sources of funds.
+What differentiates a mortgage broker from a bank or credit union is that they have multiple sources of funds.
 This is very important because each actual lender has its parameters.
 Some may say that a 600 score is good and they will accept an income-to-credit ratio of up to 50%.

 Perhaps you have been on the job for one year and lender A requires two years but lender B requires only one year.
 The mortgage broker has the flexibility to find the right lender for you.